Agent Functions

 The first one is the primary Agent Function and for instance, it could be an agent that would respond to a user or be accessible via DeltaV.
 Primary Functions are expected to fully or partially fulfill an objective provided by users.

-Similarly, a Sub-Service function is an Agent Sub-function providing secondary services that likely need additional context or information to carry out the Primary Function.
+Similarly, a Secondary function is an Agent Sub-function providing secondary functionalities that likely need additional context or information to carry out the Primary Function.
 Secondary Functions are executed in combination with the Objective task.
 If that's the case, DeltaV would see that the Agent Primary Function can be fulfilled by executing a Secondary Function, thus, it will contact this latter one which may or may not require gaining context directly from the user.

 DeltaV supports rich text and hyperlinks, enhancing formatting and navigation within the interface.
 You can include hyperlinks using standard HTML tags for clickable links.
 For more details, refer to the guide on rich text and hyperlinks .